 Also, it is totally OK to reevaluate or change your goals.
 Some people set goals for the year or for the quarter.
 Writing them down helps me.

 7. Find a tribe

 You’re going to need blogging friends.
-Other bloggers are not your competitors.
-You can learn a ton from your fellow bloggers and you’re going to want support…because your non-blogging friends are probably not going to “get it.”
-Top Mommy Blogs, the SITS Girls and Bloggy Moms are great places to connect with other bloggers.
+Other bloggers are not necessarily your competitors.
+You can learn a ton from your fellow bloggers and you’re going to want support.
+Chances are, your non-blogging friends are probably not going to “get it.”

 8. Consider your family’s privacy before you start writing